Disaster. Environment. Community. Inequality. Organization.

-Michelle Meyer is an Assistant Professor of Sociology at Louisiana State University.
-She received her Ph.D. from the Department of Sociology at Colorado State University (CSU) and has worked as an Assistant Research Scientist at the Hazard Reduction and Recovery Center at Texas A&M University and as a research assistant at the Center for Disaster and Risk Analysis at CSU.
-She earned her BA from Murray State University in Murray, KY in Sociology and her MA from CSU in Sociology.
+Michelle Meyer is the Director of the Hazard Reduction and Recovery Center and an Associate Professor in the Landscape Architecture and Urban Planning Department at Texas A&M University.
+She received her Ph.D. from the Department of Sociology at Colorado State University (CSU) under Dr. Lori Peek.
+She earned her BA from Murray State University in Murray, KY in Sociology and a MA from CSU in Sociology.

 *All pictures and posters on this website are property of Michelle, please ask before using.